OctoPrint/octoprint.org/trademark-rules/index.md

 (colour, size relationship or perspective) and must appear sharp, not pixelated or deformed.

+You can find PNGs of various sizes for use on screens [here](./logo_png_kit.zip).
+Please get in touch via contact -at- octoprint.org if you need other formats or exceptions from this rule due to your own design requirements.

 # 4. Use of the name

-The OctoPrint name must be reproduced as "OctoPrint" - upper case O, upper case P, rest lower case.
+The OctoPrint name must be reproduced either as "OctoPrint" - upper case O, upper case P, rest lower case, or in all upper case: "OCTOPRINT".

 # 5. Unfair use